Jimmy Butler Disagrees with Ben Simmons Calling 76ers 'Too Soft' vs. Hawks

 "I just don't think we're physical enough.
 I think defensively, we're not taking it personal enough when guys score on us.
 It should be a pride thing when somebody scores; you should be frustrated every time. ...
 I think we have to expect more from each other to get better and get to that next level.
 'Cause I know once playoff time comes, it's another level."

 The remarks were in response to a query about whether Simmons thought "physicality" was the problem.
-Teammate Jimmy Butler, however, had a different take when informed about Simmons' remark.
+Teammate Jimmy Butler, however, had a different take when informed about Simmons' comments.

 "I don't like the word 'soft.'
 I just don't think that we did what we were supposed to do," he said.
 "I'm not gonna say that anybody's soft.
 I just think that we got beat in every aspect of the game.
 They came out from the jump and did what they wanted to do, and they did that for 48 straight minutes."